Most radiology residents also prefer a more systematized method of sharing their findings, signaling a possible change in future reporting trends.

 The intervention is inexpensive and simple to replicate, UW Medicine experts explained in JAMA Network Open.

-The Radiological Society of North America launched its fourth annual artificial intelligence challenge Thursday, hoping to help docs detect and characterize the condition.
+The Radiological Society of North America launched its fourth annual artificial intelligence challenge, hoping to help docs detect and characterize the condition.

 That’s according to a new investigation out of the Cleveland Clinic, highlighted in Academic Radiology.